Immersive Learning & Serious Games for Calculus & More

 Dr. Jorge Vanegas, dean of the College of Architecture said it well, “Transformational learning is one of the strategic imperatives at Texas A&M University, and in response, the Department of Visualization is actively pursuing the goal of capitalizing on the current levels of student digital literacy, which are at an all time high, to deliver a new type of high impact learning experience.
 Offering the game as the course itself is a creative and innovative way, not only to give our students options in the way they learn, but more importantly, to ensure that they are learning in a way that is productive, engaging and fun.”

 “Texas A&M has truly modernized the way students connect with content in a more active and dynamic way,” said Thomas.

-Shaping Game-based Learning Across Europe
+Shaping Game-based Learning and Immersive Environments Across Europe

 Triseum has partnered with European Schoolnet to shape the direction of game-based learning across Europe.
 By collaborating with educators in Greece, Italy, Norway, Poland and Portugal to collect and analyze evidence on educational gaming experiences, the study will follow secondary education teachers and their students from each country over the 2017/2018 academic school year.

 European Schoolnet works with 31 Ministries of Education members and its Future Classroom Lab (FCL) industry partners to visualize how conventional classrooms and other learning spaces can be reimagined to support teaching and learning for the 21st century.

 It looks like Texas A&M University’s LIVE Lab and Triseum have the right partnership mix to drive deeper learning outcomes by creating world-class digital experiences.
 Pushing the boundaries of educational games by focusing on research-backed strict learning efficacy, these games are profoundly impacting teaching and learning experience.